Mickey Mouse universe: Goofy

-Mickey's clumsy, dim-witted and well-meaning friend who was first introduced in the 1932 short film Mickey's Revue.
+Goofy is Mickey's clumsy, dim-witted and well-meaning friend who was first introduced in the 1932 short film Mickey's Revue.
 Goofy is an anthropomorphic dog who is accident-prone.
-In some stories he dates Clarabelle Cow while other times he is shown as a single parent.
-His original name was Dippy Dawg.
+In some stories he dates Clarabelle Cow while other times he is shown as a single parent, being the father of Max Goof.
+His original name was Dippy Dawg; later cartoons furing 1950s and 1960s sometimes gave him the full name George Geef, while in regular comic books, the television series Goof Troop, among other media his full name is Goofy Goof, and some modern comics also use Goofus D. Dawg.

 Pluto

-Mickey Mouse's pet dog who was first introduced in the 1930 short film The Picnic as Minnie's dog Rover and in the 1931 short film The Moose Hunt under his current film as Mickey's dog.
+Pluto is Mickey Mouse's pet dog who was first introduced in the 1930 short film The Chain Gang, later appearing in The Picnic as Minnie's dog Rover and in the 1931 short film The Moose Hunt under his current role as Mickey's dog.
 Unlike the anthropomorphic Goofy, Pluto is a normal dog who walks on four legs and rarely speaks.

 Clarabelle Cow

-A tall, anthropomorphic cow who is Minnie Mouse's friend and was introduced in the 1928 short film Steamboat Willie.
+Clarabelle Cow is a tall, anthropomorphic cow who is Minnie Mouse's friend and was introduced in the 1928 short film Steamboat Willie.
 She is prone to gossip and occasionally plays a well-meaning but ineffective parent figure to Donald Duck.
 She has been known to date both Horace Horsecollar and Goofy.

 Horace Horsecollar

-A tall, anthropomorphic horse who is Mickey Mouse's friend who first appeared in the 1929 short film The Plowboy.
+Horace Horsecollar is a tall, anthropomorphic horse who is Mickey Mouse's friend who first appeared in the 1929 short film The Plowboy.
 He is prone to bragging and practical joking.
 Before the appearance of Donald Duck and Goofy, Horace was Mickey Mouse's usual sidekick.
 He is often seen as the boyfriend of Clarabelle Cow.